What Do Car Rotors Do? Function, Types, Signs of Wear & Replacement Cost

 What’s the difference between drilled and slotted rotors?

-Drilled rotors have holes to reduce heat and weight, while slotted rotors have grooves to clear debris and improve grip.
-Both are designed for performance but work best in specific conditions.
+Drilled rotors have holes to reduce heat buildup and weight.
+Slotted rotors have grooves to clear gas and debris from the pad surface for better grip.
+Both improve performance over standard vented rotors but work best in specific conditions.

 How do I know if my rotors need resurfacing or replacement?